- coffee should be a food group

 An award-winning author, with a diverse publishing background ranging from curriculum design to social media, Barb has been featured in magazines such as Woman’s World, Country Woman, Redbook, MSN Money, Women’s Day, and Taste of Home Simple & Delicious.

-Barb Webb is also the Owner/Editor of the popular blog RuralMom.com and author website SustainableChick.com.
-She’s also columnist for CraveLocal.com and Fix.com, blog partner with TheDailyMeal.com, Taste of Home blogger and Better Homes and Gardens Pinterest Pro.
+Barb Webb is the Owner/Editor of the popular blog RuralMom.com a columnist for SheSavvy, blog partner with TheDailyMeal.com, Taste of Home blogger and a Better Homes and Gardens Pinterest Pro.

 Her husband, three children, new grandchild and all the chickens in the coop indulge her quirks, love of all things green and desire to help others.